joannachang1028/94844-GenAI-Lab--Assignment-1/PartA/Part A report.md

 ### 5.5 Temperature and Task Type Interaction

-**Pattern**: Lower temperatures (0.2-0.3) for factual tasks; higher temperatures (0.7) for creative tasks produced better results.
+**Pattern**: All tasks used GPT-5-mini, which does not support temperature parameter configuration.
+Despite using default model temperature across all tasks (factual, classification, and creative), we observed task-appropriate behavior.

 **Evidence**:
-- Task 1 (0.3): Produced accurate, factual summaries with low hallucination.
+- Task 1 (GPT-5-mini, default temp): Produced accurate, factual summaries with low hallucination despite no temperature control.
-- Task 2 (0.2): Achieved consistent classification with high precision.
+- Task 2 (GPT-5-mini, default temp): Achieved consistent classification with high precision using default model settings.
-- Task 3 (0.7): Generated creative, varied stories while maintaining constraint adherence.
+- Task 3 (GPT-5-mini, default temp): Generated creative, varied stories while maintaining constraint adherence despite no explicit temperature control.

-**Insight**: Temperature should match task requirements: deterministic tasks need lower temperature for consistency; creative tasks need higher temperature for variation while still respecting constraints.
+**Insight**: For models without temperature control (like GPT-5-mini used in all three tasks), prompt design and explicit constraints are critical for achieving desired output characteristics.
+Structured prompts with clear constraints enabled the model to produce appropriate outputs for both factual (Task 1, 2) and creative (Task 3) tasks, demonstrating that well-designed prompts can compensate for lack of temperature tuning.

 ### 5.6 Context-Specific Guidance Outperforms Generic Instructions